 Driving Tests and Theory Tests

-Theory tests have been suspended for one month, and driving tests are suspended for up to 3 months due to coronavirus - but tests are available for critical workers.
+Theory and driving tests have been suspended due to coronavirus - but tests are available for critical workers.

 This applies to all types of theory tests, driving tests and approved driving instructor (ADI) standards checks.

 You cannot book a future driving test date:

 - If you have not booked a driving test, you’ll be unable to do so at the moment.